ESBass/snake/README.md

 __This has SDL_ttf as a dependency which can cause issues on Windows__

-Attempt to compile on Windows at your own risk!
+Attempt to compile on Windows at your own risk.